periode/thesis/redaction/notes.md

 #### the aesthetics of source code: practical. what is source code made of? structure, syntax, vocabulary. how does this relate to those ideals?

-- - \emph{empirical study}, review of what people say across communities. establish typology of tokens
+- - empirical study, review of what people say across communities. establish typology of tokens
 - - see how the tokens can relate to those ideals (structure, syntax, vocabulary)
 - - case studies
 - - CONCLUSION: aesthetic tokens exist at different levels, and under different modalities. so it's still very different, polymorphous. and yet, there is still one thing in common: programming languages.